Guatemalan Highlands (Guatemala)

 Culture and Traditions

-Agriculture is the backbone of the Highland economy.
-Farmers cultivate crops such as maize (corn), beans, coffee, and various fruits and vegetables in the fertile volcanic soils.
-Coffee cultivation, in particular, is a significant economic activity, and the region produces some of the finest Arabica coffee beans.
+Agriculture forms the backbone of the Highland economy, with farmers cultivating crops such as maize, beans, coffee, and various fruits in the fertile volcanic soils.
+Coffee cultivation, in particular, stands out as a significant economic activity, producing some of the finest Arabica coffee beans.
+The terraced fields tell a story of sustainable agriculture, where the land and its people coexist in a delicate balance.

 -